CLIUtils/CLI11/README.md

     `->capture_default_str()`: 🆕 Store the current value attached and display it in the help string.
 -   `->default_function(std::string())`: 🆕 Advanced: Change the function that `capture_default_str()` uses.
 -   `->always_capture_default()`: 🆕 Always run `capture_default_str()` when creating new options.
 Only useful on an App's `option_defaults`.
--   `default_str()`:  Set the default string directly.
+-   `default_str(string)`:  Set the default string directly.
 This string will also be used as a default value if no arguments are passed and the value is requested.
 -   `default_val(value)`: 🚧 Generate the default string from a value and validate that the value is also valid.
 For options that assign directly to a value type the value in that type is also updated.
 Value must be convertible to a string(one of known types or a stream operator).